CoreumFoundation/CoreDEX-API/domain/order/README.md

 # Order

 The Order proto provides all the functionality required to interact with the order store.
-The Order proto also defines the domain objects for communication between the services and use events (e.g. messaging).
+The Order proto also defines the domain objects for communication between the services and use events (e.g., messaging).

-The Order is modelled after the order as defined in the Coreum DEX.
+The Order is modeled after the order as defined in the Coreum DEX.

 ## Building the required files